-Something about the Stormbourne main mansion made you feel like the minute you stepped inside, it swallowed you whole.
+Something about the Stormbourne main mansion made you feel like the moment you stepped inside, it just swallowed you whole.
 It was all grand arches, dark wood, and relics that could belong in a museum.
 It was a place where you’d think twice about touching anything, fearing you’d leave a stain.

-Portraits of long-dead ancestors lined the walls.
-The eyes in those portraits seemed to follow you wherever you went.
-It was like they were wordlessly judging you, which, let’s be honest, they probably were.
 This mansion, unlike others on the estate, harbored generation after generation of Stormbournes, each more stubborn and self-important than the last.
 And here I was, another name in a long line of people who never quite met the standard.

-I made my way through the twisting corridors, the wave of laughter and clinking glasses growing louder with each step.
-The lunch reception was in full swing.
-Everyone was dressed to impress, even if they were just there to show off and gossip.
-And me?
 Well, I was fashionably late when it came to any merry-making event.
-This wasn’t my first time.
-Everyone in the estate knew of my reputation.
+Everyone who lived on the estate knew my reputation.
 My father didn’t even try to reprimand me anymore.
-If I wasn’t going to be concerned about others thinking my lateness was a problem and the head of the house didn’t care either, then why should I pay any heed?
+If I wasn’t concerned about others thinking my lateness was an issue and the head of the house didn’t care either, why should I?

 Lunch was already halfway through.
 Just in time, I guess.
-I didn’t have to sit through small talk.
-I would slide in, get a bite, and slide right back out.
+I didn’t have to sit through the usual small talk.
+I would slide in, grab a bite, and slide right back out.
 Call it a day.
-But of course, if only this family was that easy.

-Our dining hall was vast.
-Sometimes it held important events besides grand celebrations.
-Now the place had three long tables, each serving its own purpose.
-Naturally, the topmost one was reserved for the main family.
-Aiden, my elder brother, was all set to take over as the next head of the family.
+The topmost table was reserved for the main family.
+There was Aiden, my elder brother, all set to take over as the next head of the family.
 Alistair, as stiff as always, sat beside Aeryn, whose smile could make any guy’s heart melt.
-Finally, sitting next to Aiden was Catherine, his bitch… sorry, I meant his fiancée.
-A woman whose faked polite demeanor didn’t match the warmth in the air.
-Dressed in their best clothes, they all looked every inch of nobility.
+Finally, sitting next to Aiden, was Catherine, his fiancée.
+A woman whose fake, polite demeanor didn’t match the warmth in the air.
+Dressed in their finest clothes, they all looked every inch the part of nobility.

 The lively atmosphere shifted the moment I walked in.
-Conversations quieted down, forks paused mid-air, and all eyes turned toward me.
+Conversations quieted down, forks and spoons paused mid-air, and all eyes turned toward me.
 It felt like the homecoming of a wayward son.
 Everyone was just waiting to see what kind of trouble I’d try to stir up next.

 Ned was the first to break the silence.
 “Late again, Alex!
 You’d think by now you’d have learned the value of punctuality.”

-Uncle Ned’s face turned red.
+Ned’s face turned red.
 He didn’t look amused, but then again, he rarely did.
 He wasn’t in the mood to talk about the time I nearly took his head off.

-It was during my twelfth birthday, right over where the main table was.
-My father handed me the sword to signify my initiation as a Magic Swordsman.
-Apparently, I did something no Stormbourne had ever done before, and it’s absolutely sidesplitting thinking back on it.
-Everyone was there for the event.
-When I unsheathed the blade from its scabbard, my gaze landed on Uncle Ned.
+Most of the Stormbourne household was there for the event.
+When I unsheathed the blade from its scabbard, my gaze landed on Ned.
 Since he had been annoying me back then with a bushel of lectures and nagging about this, that, and the other, the first thing I did was chase him around the mansion, trying to slice him up.
-Total chaos.
-Others tried to stop me.
-What can I say?
-A sword needs its first taste of blood, right?
-And who better suited as a target?

 “Wait,” I added with a smirk, “were there two or three geezers?”